Sayan567/IPL-2008-2019-Data-Analysis/README.md

 # IPL-2008-2020-Data-Analysis

-Data Analysis with IPL match-by-match dataset from the seasons 2008 to 2019.
+Data Analysis with IPL match-by-match dataset from the seasons 2008 to 2020.

 Dataset has been downloaded from Kaggle and it can be found here: https://www.kaggle.com/nowke9/ipldata.

-The dataset contains two files: deliveries.csv and matches.csv.
-The file used for this analysis is matches.csv.
+The dataset contains two files: IPL Ball-by-Ball 2008-2020.csv and IPL Matches 2008-2020.csv.
+The file used for this analysis is IPL Matches 2008-202.csv.

 Things analysed: